 I welcome all designers ~ new or experienced, knit or crochet.

 First, do all you can to make sure your pattern is ready for editing.
 Whether you have your pattern tested before or after editing, or not at all, is up to you.

 Contact me for availability and we’ll schedule a time frame for editing your pattern.
 Send me your pattern as a Word, Google Doc, PDF, RTF, or Pages file, along with any supporting files.
 Files can be attached to my contact form.

 Send along a few, high quality photos of your project taken from different angles, including some showing the stitch pattern detail, and one showing your gauge.
-(Lay two rules on your work – one horizontal & one vertical so I can see the rows & stitches in a 4″ square).
+(Lay two rulers on your work – one horizontal & one vertical so I can see the rows & stitches in a minimum 4″ square).

 Average turn around time is 7-10 days for my initial review.
 Further reviews depend on how much work is needed to get the pattern ready for publishing.

 As both a tech editor and designer, I understand how important it is for your pattern to be error free and easy to follow.
 I want you to be happy with your final pattern, and guarantee my work.
 If any errors are discovered in my work, I will re-review the pattern and any required errata as part of my initial fee.